 If you registered the domain at another company, you must log in to that company's panel to update your nameservers.
 This article links to several articles from major hosting companies on how to do this:

 You have updated your DNS settings, but they are still propagating online

-If you have updated the Nameservers, it could take 24-72 hrs for them to fully update online.
+If you have updated the nameservers, it could take 24-72 hrs for them to update online fully.
 This is called DNS propagation.
 The following article explains this in more detail.

-While the DNS is updating online, you will see red Xs at the site above.
-They will turn green once everything has updated.
+While the DNS updates online, you will see red Xs in the results above.
+They will turn green once everything has been updated.